patrickjamesmardis/longDistanceLamp/README.md

     let lastWebColor = "";
 ```

 The device and thing IDs are available in the Arduino IoT Cloud account.
-The property ID is obtained with ```console.log(data)``` where data is the response from the [propertiesV2List method](https://www.arduino.cc/reference/en/iot/api/#api-PropertiesV2-propertiesV2List).
+The property ID is obtained with ```console.log(data)```, where data is the response from the [propertiesV2List method](https://www.arduino.cc/reference/en/iot/api/#api-PropertiesV2-propertiesV2List).

 First, the ```getColor()``` function checks if the ```api``` variable is still null.
 If so, it requests an access token and defines an IoT ```PropertiesV2Api```.